nealalan/EC2_Ubuntu_LEMP/README.md

 - You will need the "Hosted Zone ID" from Route 53 for this step.

 ![](https://raw.githubusercontent.com/nealalan/EC2_Ubuntu_LEMP/master/hostedzone.png)
-- Create a "system account" and give "programatic access" to only a few fuctions.
+- We want to use IAM to create a "system account" and give "programatic access" to only a few fuctions.
-	- Create a new IAM Policy [Policies: Create Policy]
+	- Create a new IAM Policy under Policies: Create Policy
+	- Enter a name such as "AmazonRoute53UpdateDNS" and a Description.
-	- In the [JSON] tab copy in the following code:
+	- In the JSON tab, copy in the following code:
 ```JSON
 {
     "Version": "2012-10-17",